Welcome to Shaka Guide’s Grand Canyon North Rim Tour!

 - From Zion or Bryce Canyon National Parks (and all points North): US Highway 89 South in Kanab, Utah

-1. Bitter Springs and the Navajo Bridge
+1. Navajo Bridge Interpretive Center

 2. Cliff Dwellers Stone House